atillakalay/atillakalay/README.md

 ### Hi there 👋, My name is Atilla from Turkey
 #### I am a student interested in software.
-I am a student of Konya Selcuk University, Department of Management Information Systems .
+I am a student of Konya Selcuk University, Management Informations System .
 I am interested in Back-end and Front-end .
 I like to write code .

 Skills: C# / JAVA / PYTHON / HTML / CSS